mooshak21/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Overview
 We are tasked to expand on our previous map creation by adding data associated with tectonic plates and major earthquakes.
 Using this data, we will create different overlays that a user can alternate between to visualize the data within each category.
+I completed the code in our js folder of this repo which can be found [here](https://github.com/mooshak21/Mapping_Earthquakes/blob/main/Earthquake_Challenge/static/js/challenge_logic.js)

 ## Deliverable 1
 Tectonic Plate Data: